 Join our pioneering international Masters course in Teacher Education to develop teacher educators’ practice whilst ‘on the job’.
+The course is specifically for those involved in training and educating other teachers in both pre-service and in-service teacher education.
 The course, covering specialisms in English, History, Mathematics, Science, geography, Modern Foreign Language and Religious Education, is designed to be integral to the participants’ day-to-day practice as teacher educators and blends online learning with two residential components in Oxford.
 This two-year part time course is a world first, bringing together teacher educators in the UK, EU and internationally.

 This course provides an Oxford University masters-level qualification for anyone involved in pre-service and in-service teacher education: